hubnedav/PrintABrick/README.md

 1. Generate an empty database by running command (if it does not yet exist) `$ bin/console doctrine:database:create --env=test`
 2. Create database tables/schema by running command`$ bin/console doctrine:schema:create --env=test`

-You can run complete system tests by `$ phpunit`.
+You can run complete system tests by `$ bin/phpunit`.
 These should cover the main system functions and the functionality of calling the third-party programs that are required are needed to seamlessly retrieve the necessary application data.